 - Have you already changed jobs and still feel unhappy?

-The more angles you can approach the situation and the more questions you ask yourself, the more insight you'll gain and the closer you'll be to figuring out your next move.
+Approaching the situation from many perspectives and asking yourself in-depth questions will help you gain more insight and get much closer to figuring out your next move.

 When the root of your discontent with your job isn't clear, it's hard to know what to do.
 Sometimes your problem might be something more subtle, like a company culture that doesn't fit your personality, a boss that is nice yet doesn't support you growing in your position, or a job that you're good at but which doesn't feel meaningful or gratifying.